Characters: Warhammer 40000 Xeno Races

 - Humans Through Alien Eyes:

 - Orks find humans to be entertaining foes (ironically enough for a lot of the reasons that humans find Orks dangerous), though they don't understand how we can tell who's in charge since, with the obvious exception of the Space Marines, we're all about the same size.
+This is part of the reason Orks like taking Commissar's caps as trophies, as their distinctiveness, to an Ork, must mean they're a better fighter than the other 'umies.

 - Necrons vary from tomb to tomb.
 Some want your body, some want your skin, some want you dead, and some are just regular dudes who'd rather you just leave them alone.